 Key Takeaways

-- Persian Messenger Syndrome comes from the fear of sharing bad news, going back to ancient Persia’s deadly consequences1.
+- The Persian Messenger Syndrome comes from the fear of sharing bad news, going back to ancient Persia’s deadly consequences1.

 - 70% of employees don’t speak up because of fear, and 65% of leaders say “yes people” influence decisions2.